 Phyllostachys edulis "Moso" also called Phyllostachys pubescens and Phyllostachys hetrocycla pubescens.
 A running bamboo with a distinct groove above pairs of branches at mid-culm nodes.
-Produces fewer but larger culmes than most other Phyllostchys varieties.
-All Moso has on and off years for shooting and a two year leaf replacement cycle.
 The largest of the hardy bamboos.
-Shoots earlier than our other Mosos but it is still a juvinal plant.
+Shoots in spring.
 Young culms are covered with a velvety coat of soft hairs.
 It is one of the most used bamboos in China where it is used for food, timber, paper, plywood, flooring and many other things.
-MidAtlantic Bamboo started this Grove in Nottoway, Virginia in 2004.
-The orginial plant was from a seed started in 2001.
-Avaliability of shipping size divisions is sometimes limited because Moso does not want to product small culms.

 |||